BMW IX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a BMW iX are $1,822 a year for full coverage.
-Comprehensive insurance costs an estimated $426 each year, collision insurance costs $808, and liability is $430.
-A liability-only policy costs around $486 a year, and high-risk insurance costs $3,954 or more.
-16-year-old drivers cost the most to insure at up to $6,576 a year.
+The average insurance rates for a BMW iX are $1,822 a year for full coverage insurance.
+Comprehensive insurance costs on average $426, collision costs $808, and liability insurance costs around $430.
+Liability-only insurance costs as low as $486 a year, with high-risk driver insurance costing $3,954 or more.
+Teenage drivers cost the most to insure at $6,576 a year or more.

 Average premium for full coverage: $1,822

-Includes $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all states and iX models.
+These estimates include $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and for different iX trim levels.

 Price Range Variability

-For a driver around age 40, BMW iX insurance rates range from as low as $486 for the bare minimum liability coverage to a high rate of $3,954 for high-risk insurance.
+For a driver in their 40's, BMW iX insurance rates go from as low as $486 for a discount liability-only rate to a much higher rate of $3,954 for a driver who has had serious violations or accidents.

 Urban vs. Rural Price Range